Leaky Gut in Dogs: Symptoms and Practical Diet Support

 What is Leaky Gut Syndrome in Dogs and Why Does It Matter?

 Your dog's intestinal lining acts as a selective barrier.
-It absorbs nutrients while blocking pathogens and undigested food particles.
-"Leaky Gut" weakens the tight junctions holding these gut cells together.
-This makes the barrier highly permeable.
+It absorbs nutrients while limiting exposure to pathogens and irritants.

 • Vet visits that didn't solve the root problem - prescriptions masked your dog's symptoms without fixing their nutrition.